m-ghiringhelli/message-board/README.md

     1) Grab data CHECK
     2) Render data (w/render function) CHECK
     3) Append data to html CHECK
-  D) header
+  D) header CHECK
     1) Link to create CHECK
     2) Link to signup/signin CHECK
-IV) 'create' functionality
+IV) 'create' functionality CHECK
-  A) If not user, return home
+  A) If not user, return home CHECK
-  B) if user
+  B) if user CHECK
     1) form CHECK
     2) get data from form CHECK
     3) create object CHECK
     4) add object to database CHECK
-V) 'signup' functionality
+V) 'signup' functionality CHECK
-  A) If user, return to home
+  A) If user, return to home CHECK
-  B) If not
+  B) If not CHECK
-    1) just do what you did on half-baked
+    1) just do what you did on half-baked CHECK
-      a) lol signup
+      a) lol signup CHECK
-      b) signin
+      b) signin CHECK
-      c) check auth
+      c) check auth CHECK
 VI) styles
   A) on post mouseover, post gets larger/styled